Join us for our

 Cruise Scotland’s North Coast 500 Route by Sea and experience one of Scotland’s most famous routes from a different perspective.

-A 11 night cruise of Northern Scotland starting and ending in Inverness (December cruise 9 nights).
-We will navigate Scotland’s northern coast and waters before heading down the West Coast and through the Caledonian Canal.
-All the while taking in all the highlight from our unique perspective on board.
+Choose from a 7 or 11 night cruise of Northern Scotland.
+We will navigate Scotland’s northern coast and waters all the while taking in all the highlight from our unique perspective on board.
 En route we will visit a variety of ports & harbours, scenic landmarks and iconic attractions.
 See the Cruise Options tab for more details.

 Food & Drink

 We include breakfast, lunch and dinner each day of your cruise.
 Our cook will use the finest locally sourced produce, fresh from suppliers to deliver mouthwatering dishes.